Bobfritguy/real_time_facial_anonymiser/README.md

-# Face Anonymisation Evaluation Framework
+#  GDPR Facial Anonymiser

 This project aims to implemented an embedded solution that anonymises faces in real time, before leaving the embedded device.
+Making it GDPR compliant.

 The framework is modular: